downgrad3/OSS117/README.md

 Using those modules you can craft the scenarios you want.
 For instance for a given organization

+---- Scenario#1 ----
 1. COLLECTORS - Collect all employees (name + job + location) using Linkedin.
 2. INFERORS + EVALUATOR - Derivate their mails using classical templates (fistname.lastname@orgname.tld, etc.)
 and email checker API (deliverability, reputation, etc.)
 3. EVALUATOR - Check if one mail appears in haveIbeenPwned

+---- Scenario#2 ----
 1. COLLECTORS - Collect all employees (name + job + location + interest) using Linkedin.
-2. INFERORS - Derivate username/password wordlists using the data collected
+2. INFERORS - Derivate username/password wordlists using the data collected (name, location, interest, etc.)

 and so on...